 The provision of a scaled score will aid in the interpretation of pupils' performance over time as the scaled score that represents the expected standard will be the same year-on-year.
-However, at the extremes of the scaled score distribution, as is standard practice, the scores will be truncated such that above or below a certain point all pupils will be awarded the same scaled score to minimise the effect for pupils at the ends of the distribution, where the test is not measuring optimally.
+However, at the extremes of the scaled score distribution, as is standard practice, the scores will be truncated such that above or below a certain point, all pupils are awarded the same scaled score in order to minimise the effect for pupils at the ends of the distribution, where the test is not measuring optimally.